Top K-12 STEAM Education Learning Benefits

 Communication On Tasks or Projects

 Leadership is an important quality to foster in students, particularly those who will need to go into the future working world.
 While some students naturally gravitate towards a leadership role in groups, others might not and tend to work in isolation, sometimes unaware of their strength in a subject area relative to their peers.
-With STEAM, because it’s cross-curricular and fosters a safe environment for communication and collaboration, students can think of creative ways to bring in more subjects that they are passionate about, may be more of a subject matter expert on and feel more comfortable speaking up to take the lead.
-Additionally, with STEAM, there can often be a role reversal.
-Many students who are often the quietest may find that the subject matter they care about the most is represented in these projects and this type of learning style, so they feel more confident speaking up and contributing.
+With STEAM learning, because it’s transdisciplinary, students can think of creative ways to bring in more subjects that they are passionate about, may be more of a subject matter expert on and feel more comfortable speaking up to take the lead.
+Additionally, with STEAM learning, there can often be a role reversal.
+Many students who are often the quietest may find that the subject matter they care about the most is represented in these projects, lessons and this type of learning style, so they feel more confident speaking up and contributing.

 STEAM and Student Engagement